-- Plan of support for individuals appropriate to the role for which they have been hired - Confirmation of the conduct expected of staff within the school our Staff Behaviour Policy - Opportunities for a new member of staff to discuss any issues or concerns about their role or responsibilities - Confirmation of the line management / mentor process whereby any general concerns or issues about the person's ability or suitability will be addressed.
+- Plan of support for individuals appropriate to the role for which they have been hired - Confirmation of the conduct expected of staff within the schools our Employees Code of Conduct Policy - Opportunities for a new member of staff to discuss any issues or concerns about their role or responsibilities - Confirmation of the line management / mentor process whereby any general concerns or issues about the person's ability or suitability will be addressed. - Safeguarding Training.

-Safequarding training
+Safeguarding training

-This training is for all staff and is updated every 3 years as a minimum to ensure staff understand their role in safeguarding.
-Any member of staff not present at this whole school session will receive this statutory training requirement on their return.
+This training is for all staff, including governors and is updated every 3 years as a minimum to ensure staff understand their role in safeguarding.
+Any member of staff not present at this whole staff session will receive this statutory training requirement on their return.

 In addition, all staff members receive safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as necessary and at least annually.
-All staff also receives training in online safety and this is updated as necessary.
+All staff also receives training in online safety, which includes the IT filtering and monitoring system, and this is updated as necessary.